Beijing Roast Duck: History, Recipe, Menu, How to Eat It

 According to Chinese medicinal cuisine theory, roast duck is best eaten in the spring, fall and winter seasons.
 This is because ducks are tender and fast in the winter and the spring, and in autumn, there is a proper temperature and humidity for roasting.
 In the summer, there is much humidity and it is hot, and people don’t like greasy food.

 Beijing Duck Cooking Method and Recipe

 The duck must be of the white Beijing variety and of superior quality, a "force-fed duck" that weighs about three kilograms.
 When roasting the duck, compressed air is injected into the duck between its skin and flesh to make the skin glossy and shiny.
 By using less smoky, hard wood fuel like fruit tree branches (pear, peach or date branches for instance), the duck has a fruity flavor and is red in color.

-Questions and Answers About Beijing Roast Duck
+Recommended Beijing Roast Duck Restaurants

 Quanjude Roast Duck Restaurant (全聚德 Quánjùdé) is by far the most famous roast duck restaurant around the world because it has long been chosen by the government for dinner functions for government leaders of other countries.
 In Beijing, there are about 10 branch restaurants, and some can seat more than 1,000 people.
 There are many other branches in China and internationally including one in Hong Kong and several in Shanghai such as at Pudong and Zhabei.